bertocarl/GitSearcher/README.md

 # gitSearcher Application

 This is an app that lets users search through Github for other users and also view their repositories.
 This is implemented using the Github API.
-This app was generated with Angular CLI version 7.1.4.
+This app was generated with Angular CLI version 7.2.1.

 ## Project description

 This is an application allows the users to search in Github for other users and also view their repositories.
-This is implemented using the Github API.
-This app was generated with Angular CLI version 7.2.1
+Upon searching the user is able to view the usernames repositories.

 ## AUTHOR
 @bertocarl -ALBERT CARLOS OMWARE